jeremyclark13/Techozoic-Fluid/readme.txt

 Installation can be done automatically through the Install Themes feature or manually by following instructions below.

 1. Upload `techozoic-fluid.zip` to the `/wp-content/themes/` directory
-1. Choose the theme from the 'Appearence menu in WordPress
+1. Choose the theme from the 'Appearance menu in WordPress
 1. Visit the Techozoic Settings pages to configure all the theme options.

 == Frequently Asked Questions ==